GPT-5.2 ProBatch 2

 The deeper pattern: he breaks the false dichotomy

-He has that moment where someone says “either model A or model B,” and he replies: “you’ve forgotten there’s a third alternative… both could be wrong.”
+He has that moment where someone says “either model A or model B,” and he replies: “you’ve forgotten there’s a … both could be wrong.”

 So he lives in a productive tension: